Healthy Homes Assessment Hospital Hill

 building insulation inspection

-A cozy dry home is an ideal home
+A comfortable, dry home is an ideal home

 Insulation Hospital Hill

-• Zone 1 - Auckland & Northland - ceiling R 2.9 Underfloor R 1.3
+• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 2 – the remainder of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3
+• Zone 2 – the remainder of the North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3

-Find out all the details about this Healthy Homes insulation quality.
+Find out all the details about the Healthy Homes insulation standard.

 Hospital Hill Moisture Ingress & Drainage